Skip to content

 This is a specific error that is raised when the QuerystringParser detects an error while parsing.

-Source code in multipart/exceptions.py
+Source code in python_multipart/exceptions.py

 class QuerystringParseError(ParseError):